Whether it’s a rooftop skyline or a café garden, these patios offer scenic views where you’d least expect.

 Rooster Coffee House

-Those in Riverdale know where to get their caffeine fix, and this coffee house also comes with a bottle shop, plus one of the best CN Tower AND park views in the city!
+Those in Riverdale know where to get their caffeine fix.
+This coffee house also has a bottle shop and one of the best CN Tower and park views in the city!

 What to Order: Check out the shop inside for baked goods and local treats like the perfect cooldown with handmade ice pops from The Pop Stand.
 Cookies and cream is a don’t-miss flavour that would pair perfectly with coffee.